What is the TCFD?

 Latest changes and direction of travel

 Support for the TCFD is growing rapidly and becoming a standard expectation for larger companies.
 Since January 2021, the UK’s largest companies have been required to state whether they disclose against the TCFD in their annual reports, and if not, explain why not.
-As of April 2022, it became mandatory for UK listed companies with more than 500 employees and more than £500m annual turnover to disclose against the TCFD recommendations.
+It is mandatory for UK listed companies with more than 500 employees and for UK private companies with more than £500m annual turnover and more than 500 employees to disclose against the TCFD recommendations.
 This follows the UK’s announcement at COP26 in November 2021 to become a net zero aligned financial centre.
-Since then, the UK government has launched its Net Zero Strategy and the UK Transition Plan Taskforce which will require UK financial institutions and listed companies to develop climate transition plans demonstrating how they will cut emissions and adapt to climate change in line with the country’s 2050 net zero target.
-[7]

-The TCFD also now applies to asset managers at both the entity (how the firm assesses climate risks and opportunities in managing or administering investments on behalf of clients and consumers) and portfolio levels (a set of consistent and comparable disclosures for products and portfolios including a core set of climate-related metrics).
-[8] Additionally, it will form a crucial role in informing the new International Sustainability Standards Board’s (ISSB) forthcoming global standard for sustainability-related reporting – read more here.
-The TCFD mandate is also expected to expand to cover smaller companies from 2023.
+The TCFD now also applies to FCA-regulated asset managers at both the entity (how the firm assesses climate risks and opportunities in managing or administering investments on behalf of clients and consumers) and portfolio levels (a set of consistent and comparable disclosures for products and portfolios including a core set of climate-related metrics).

 How to get started with the TCFD

-The TCFD’s reach is expanding rapidly and whether or not companies are in jurisdictions where disclosure is mandatory or not, there is increasing pressure to consider and report against TCFD.
+The TCFD’s reach is expanding rapidly and whether companies are in jurisdictions where disclosure is mandatory or not, there is increasing pressure to consider and report against TCFD.
 This trend is only increasing.
-So what can you do to make a start?
+So, what can you do to make a start?

-• Prepare for reporting by assessing the TCFD recommendations, including definitions and concepts (e.g. physical and transition risk), and requirements for disclosure (e.g. data, metrics, scenario analysis, targets).
-Start by reading the 2021 Annex.[9]
+Prepare for reporting by assessing the TCFD recommendations, including definitions and concepts (e.g. physical and transition risk), and requirements for disclosure (e.g. data, metrics, scenario analysis, targets).

 To find out more about what you need to know to ensure your business is working towards TCFD compliance, please get in touch.